 Read reviews on TripAdvisor | Book a stay here

-If you enjoy the seclusion and space of an Airbnb stay, there are many fabulous Airbnbs in San Diego from which to choose.
+If you enjoy the seclusion and space of a vacation rental, there are many fabulous Airbnbs in San Diego from which to choose.

 #4 South Lake Tahoe